spyder-ide/spyder-docs/doc/plugins/unittest.rst

 Spyder Unittest
 ###############

-**Spyder-unittest** is a plugin that integrates popular unit test frameworks with Spyder: such as Pytest, Unittest, and Nose.
-Which allow you to run test suites and view the results in the IDE.
+**Spyder-unittest** is a plugin that integrates popular unit test frameworks with Spyder: such as Pytest, Unittest and Nose.
+It allows you to run test suites and view the results in the IDE.

 .. image:: /images/unittest/unittest-run.png
    :alt: Spyder Unittest in Spyder